 Where in the US are storage units the least expensive?

 On the contrary, which states can you expect to pay the least for a self-storage unit in the U.S.?
 Warren, OH, currently touts the lowest monthly prices for all sizes of standard units.
 But climate-controlled units are another story.
 Philadelphia, PA, has the lowest monthly rates for a 10’ x 10’ climate-controlled storage unit, while Montgomery, AL, had the lowest monthly price for a 5’ x 10’ and 10’ x 20’ unit.

 Monthly Storage Unit Costs by U.S. City

 Standard Self-Storage Unit Costs by City

-Now that you’re in the know on the average monthly rates for popular storage sizes, how can you ensure that you’re getting the best bang for your buck?
-In short, do your research before signing on the dotted line to confirm you’re getting the best rate.
-Once you’ve locked in your unit, use your space efficiently so as not to pay more than necessary each month.
+Now that you know the average monthly rates for popular storage sizes, how can you get the best bang for your buck?
+In short, do your research before signing on the dotted line to confirm you’re getting the best possible rate.
+That means looking up local storage unit rates online, calling multiple locations, or even speaking with a self-storage expert to help guide your decision.
+Once you rent a storage unit, you should also be sure to use your space efficiently so that you don’t pay more than necessary each month.

 Are there any cities you’re curious about that we didn’t include in our analysis?
-Let us know in the comments below!
+Let us know on Facebook!

 Read These Storage Guides Next: